My80vette/My80vette/README.md

     *   TensorFlow

 ## 🤝 Let's Connect!

-"We arrive too late to chart the Earth's last corners, too early to journey beyond its bounds.
-But we are here to navigate the uncharted waters of AI, a voyage of innovation." - Me (with the help of Gemini)

 I'm always open to collaborating on interesting projects and learning from others.
 Feel free to reach out!
 *   NicholasCapriotti2001@gmail.com
 ---

-Thanks for visiting!
-Have a great day! 😄
+"We arrive too late to chart the Earth's last corners, too early to journey beyond its bounds.
+But we are here to navigate the uncharted waters of AI, a voyage of innovation." - Me (with the help of Gemini)